Epic Charter Schools audit prompts investigative audit at OK Department of Education

 The audit will have two primary objectives:

-• Identify all revenue sources flowing into OSDE — including federal funds, state appropriations, taxes and fees — and determine if the revenues were properly allocated and expenditures from selected funds were made in accordance with applicable laws.
+Identify all revenue sources flowing into OSDE — including federal funds, state appropriations, taxes and fees — and determine whether the revenues were properly allocated and expenditures from selected funds were made in accordance with applicable laws.

-• Determine if OSDE and Oklahoma school districts are complying with Oklahoma Cost Accounting System reporting requirements and that OSDE is “effectively requiring consistent application and timely accountability.”
+Determine whether OSDE and Oklahoma school districts are complying with Oklahoma Cost Accounting System reporting requirements and whether OSDE is “effectively requiring consistent application and timely accountability.”

 “This type of audit has never been conducted in the history of Oklahoma and, perhaps, the nation,” said State Auditor Cindy Byrd.
 “As always, these audits are about transparency and accountability to taxpayers.
 I commend Gov. Stitt for requesting this audit.
 People want to know how their tax dollars are spent on education.”

-Stitt said the request is the result of "evidence of misuse of funds found in the audit of Epic Charter Schools and is crucial given that over $3 billion will be invested in education in Fiscal Year 2022, the largest amount ever in Oklahoma history.
+Stitt said the request is the result of “evidence of misuse of funds found in the audit of Epic Charter Schools and is crucial given that more than $3 billion will be invested in education in fiscal year 2022, the largest amount ever in Oklahoma history.

 “I promised Oklahomans that as governor I would clean up state government to make it more transparent and accountable and I am keeping that promise,” Stitt said in a statement.
 “As we make record investments in our public education system, students and parents deserve to know that their schools are spending our tax dollars appropriately and in accordance with the law.”